hongkiulam/ipad-cursor-js/readme.md

 ![Text Cursor GIF](./images/text.gif)

-Set the `data-cursor` to any element on the page to enable the fill or drag cursor
+Set the `data-cursor` attribute to any element on the page to enable the fill or drag cursor

 ![Fill Cursor GIF](./images/fill.gif)